Advising Appointments

 How to Utilize Advising

-• For students in their fifth semester to last semester, there is no time like the present.
-Set up a meeting to discuss your goals and questions.
+For students in their fourth semester to last semester, and alumni, there is no time like the present.
+Set up a meeting NOW to discuss your goals and questions.

 Remember – a great place to start is the Pre-Law 101 Workshop series!